evanthebouncy/program-synthesis-minimal/_posts/2022-08-30-generation-with-llm.md

 ![Image with caption](/program-synthesis-primer/assets/llm-generation/zoo.png){: width="95%" }

-While they look cool, significant engineering efforts were required to ensure that:
+While they look cool, significant manual engineering efforts and domain expertise were required to ensure that:
 1. the tasks from a domain can be concisely expressed in the programming DSL
 2. the synthesizer can reliably interpret the specification in its given form
 3. the synthesizer can reliably generate legal programs in the DSL